LiutaurasP/ApproximatePI/README.md

-# ApproximatePI
+# ComputePI
-In this repo I will try different approches to approximate PI value.
+In this repository you will find couple of ways to compute or